 Below is a selection of Case Studies of people who have used and/or continue to use GNFC services

-An ex-resident, had had a history of abuse, learning difficulties and a chaotic lifestyle.
-She was referred to the freedom2live programme on recommendation of the judge in child protection proceedings.
+An ex-resident with a history of abuse, learning difficulties and a chaotic lifestyle, she was referred to the freedom2live programme on recommendation of the judge in child protection proceedings.
 She came to the centre due to drug misuse, shortly after admission, her son was returned to her care.
 She was assisted to develop parenting skills and fully care for his needs as part of her recovery journey.
 During her recovery she:

 With support, she secured her own accommodation with her son, she remains abstinent and is a positive and active member of her community.